sam-mg/QuantumQuest-Qonnect/Fundamentals/Debugging Refresher/Level - 5.md

 In this case, whenever we hit the instruction at `main+42`, we will output a particular local variable and then continue execution.

-Now consider a similar, but slightly more advanced script using some commands you haven't yet seen: start break *main+42 commands
+Now consider a similar, but slightly more advanced script using some commands you have not seen yet: start break *main+42 commands